La Romana Province, Dominican Republic

+La Romana ([la ɾoˈmana]) is a province of the Dominican Republic.
+The capital is also named La Romana, and is the third-largest city in the country.
+La Romana was elevated to the category of province in 1944.
 La Romana is also home to Casa de Campo, one of the world's largest resorts and top golfing destinations, including the Teeth of the Dog golf course.
 Many international and local artists perform at "Altos de Chavón", an artistic community and university.

-La Romana is a port city ranked as Dominican Republic's 7th-largest by population (around 130,000, metro around 215,000).
-The city is located opposite Catalina Island, and approx 80 km (50 mi) from Santo Domingo.
+La Romana is a port city ranked as Dominican Republic's seventh-largest by population (around 130,000, metro around 215,000).
+The city is located opposite Catalina Island, and approximately 80 km from the national capital, Santo Domingo.
 Its name comes from a balance used to weigh merchandise for export.
-Town's patron saint is Santa Rosa de Lima.
+The province's patron saint is Rose of Lima.

 History

-The province was created on January 1, 1961 after the older province of La Altagracia province was separated into two, whose capital was the city of La Romana, in the Province of La Romana and the new Province La Altagracia.
+The province was created on January 1, 1961 after the older province of La Altagracia province was separated into two, whose capital was the city of La Romana, in the Province of La Romana and the new Province of La Altagracia.
 The political division of this province is one of the least complex in the country.
-It is made up of 3 municipalities: La Romana, Guaymate and Villa Hermosa (created as a municipality in 2004) and with the municipal districts of Caleta and Cumayasa.
+It is made up of three municipalities: La Romana, Guaymate and Villa Hermosa (created as a municipality in 2004) and with the municipal districts of Caleta and Cumayasa.
 La Romana is the main municipality.